 To clean, cut off the top, pointed section of the leaves, about one inch.
 Tear off the tough, outer leaves, approximately five to seven layer, until you get to the tender, light green leaves.

 The stalk is also edible.
-Just peal it and cut off the tip.
-And, unlike the large artichokes, baby artichokes have no choke to remove, so you can eat the entire bottom.
+Just peel it and cut off the tip.
+And, unlike the large artichokes, baby artichokes have no choke to remove so that you can eat the entire bottom.

 How to Select Fresh Baby Artichokes

 The outer leaves should be firm, thick, and tightly closed.
 They should not have blackened, wilted leaves or dark spots.
 If the leaves are spread apart or dry, these artichokes are past their prime and shouldn't be purchased.

 Also, check the stem end for tiny holes.
 If there are holes, this shows that there's worm damage inside.

 For this particular artichoke recipe, stick with fresh baby artichokes.
 I've tried it with both the jarred and frozen baby artichokes and was disappointed with the results.

 Store baby artichokes in the refrigerator in a plastic bag with a few drops of water for moisture.
 Don't clean them before storing.